bradhowes/keystrokecountdown/src/articles/radardisplay/index.md

 This is a screen capture of a radar display I wrote using [Qt](http://www.qt.io) and OpenGL.
 The display runs in real-time at a rate of about +60 fps as the radar rotates at 10 RPM.
 Each radar return contains about 4K samples 16-bit, and I draw all of them (no decimation) via OpenGL calls.
 The display supports multiple views, panning, zooming, etc. as well as multiple input channels.
-Each input channel writes to an offscreen framebuffer, and an update of the screen is a simple compositing of the textures associated with the offscreen framebuffers and additional graphical data such as range/azimuth markings, extraction and track plots.
+Each input channel writes to an off-screen frame buffer, and an update of the screen is a simple compositing of the textures associated with the off-screen frame buffers and additional graphical data such as range/azimuth markings, extraction and track plots.

 ![ppi.jpg](qrv9e8j4mloixg.jpg)